markpackham/richard-old/modules/contrib/advagg/README.md

 AdvAgg comes with quite a few submodules to do various tasks.
 Most are compatible with the vast majority of other mods but some may have conflicts.
 If so those are noted here and more details in the module's full write-ups.

+#### AdvAgg Bundler (advagg_bundler)

+*This module may have conflicts with other modules (but none known).*

+Overrides the core aggregation algorithm to provide a user chosen number of agreggates for both JS and CSS.
+Most beneficial for servers that support HTTP2.

 #### AdvAgg Cdn (advagg_cdn)